nj-vs-vh/ascii-minesweeper/README.md

 # ascii-minesweeper

-A simple ASCII-graphics implementation of the minesweeper with 'assist mode'.
+A simple ASCII-graphics in-terminal implementation of the minesweeper with 'assist mode'.

-Controls from keyboard.

 Assist mode:
- * simple: press 'F' to open open all obvious cells (i.e. when 2-cell has exactly 2 cells around)
+ * simple: press 'F' to fast-forward all obvious cells (e.g. when 2-cell has exactly 2 unopened cells around).
+'Higher-order' logic is not implemented.
- * probabilistic: press 'E' to brute-force all possible mine locations with respect to constrains and calculate probabilities for each unopened cell.
-Assumes that all marked mines are correct.
-Works for sufficiently small amount of mines and unopened cells left.
+ * probabilistic: press 'E' to brute-force all possible mine locations with respect to constrains and calculate probabilities for each unopened cell to contain the mine.
+This procedure assumes all cells marked as mines to be correct.
+Works for sufficiently small amount of mines and unopened cells.

 ![main_view](screenshots/main.png)